RagnarB83/ash-documentation/docs/setup.rst

 * Make sure the correct Python3 environment is active.
 Otherwise ASH will not work.

 * The regular Python3 executable, *python3*  can also be used to run ASH scripts.
 There will, however, be a warning about the Python-Julia-interface not working.
 This warning can be ignored if fast Julia routines are not needed.
-For large systems or when using MolCrys, this is not a good option, however, as very slow Python routines will be used.
+For large systems or when using MolCrys, this is not a good option, however, as very slow Python routines will be used for time-consuming steps.

 #########################################